 The owners of these companies objected to having health insurance plans that included birth control — a coverage guarantee under the Affordable Care Act (ACA) that has allowed nearly 63 million American women to access affordable birth control and has saved existing benefit recipients at least $1.4 billion on birth control pills alone since the provision went into effect (in 2013).

 The Hobby Lobby bosses thought it was their business to control their employees’ access to birth control.
 In fact, the owners claimed that it violated their religious beliefs to let their employees have access birth control coverage.
 Apparently, the owners were not concerned about trampling on the beliefs and basic health care needs of their employees.

-- For the first time, the Court allowed “the commercial, profit-making world” to deny people access to basic health care like birth control because of religious beliefs.
-(In the past, said Justice Ruth Bader Ginsburg in her dissent, the Court only allowed such exemptions to individual people, not to businesses.
+- For the first time, the Supreme Court allowed “the commercial, profit-making world” to deny people access to basic health care like birth control because of religious beliefs.
+In the past, said Justice Ruth Bader Ginsburg in her dissent, the Supreme Court only allowed such exemptions to individual people, not to businesses.

-The Obama administration quickly swept in to close the loophole that SCOTUS created.
-In response to the decision, the administration extended the birth control accommodation originally provided only to religiously affiliated nonprofits to closely held for-profit entities — such as Hobby Lobby.
+The Obama administration quickly swept in to close the loophole that SCOTUS created in the Hobby Lobby birth control case.
+In response to the decision, the Obama administration extended the birth control accommodation that was originally provided only to religiously affiliated nonprofits.
+In particular, the accommodation was extended to closely held for-profit entities — such as Hobby Lobby.

 Although Hobby Lobby-like companies can refuse to cover birth control in their health plans, health insurance companies must directly provide birth control at no cost to employees.